Internal product managers come up against obstacles and face dilemmas that are often unique.

 Business cases are normally accomplished by building an understanding of how much a company can make selling a new product to external customers.
 This is then compared to the costs of building and running it.

 Internal products don’t have the same measurements for success or failure.
 When a department does not have to pay for it, team members can have a reduced sense of the product’s worth.
 This makes engaging with them to build a business case for the product difficult.
-Even if they are going to pay for it, it could be on a cost plus model that can make commodity products look expensive, creating negative perceptions of what internal product management have delivered.
+Even if they are going to pay for it, it could be on a cost-plus model that can make commodity products look expensive, creating negative perceptions of what internal product management has delivered.

 What you can do: Forge a good relationship with the beneficiaries and coach them on how to articulate these benefits.